For insider tips on the best way to write a query letter, please read Irene Goodman's article

 Kim is looking for platform-driven nonfiction in the areas of lifestyle, wellness, memoir, politics and narrative nonfiction.
 She is also looking for upmarket fiction and literary fiction.

-Rachel is looking for upmarket and commercial fiction in the following categories: women's fiction, young adult, new adult, mysteries & thrillers, romance, and is open to well-written narrative nonfiction.
+Rachel is looking for upmarket and commercial fiction in the following categories: women's fiction, young adult, mysteries & thrillers, and is open to well-written narrative nonfiction.

 We do not represent poetry, inspirational fiction, screenplays, or children’s picture books.